 Ensure sizing is done properly and escalate to an Oracle SME to verify that the calculations are correct, as sizing out Exadata IO isn’t straightforward.

-Use storage snapshots for backups to remove IO demands for RMAN
+Use storage snapshots for backups to remove IO demands for RMAN.

 Use correct series of VM, (E and M series)